Your food waste bin may be collected by a separate vehicle, at a different time (although on the same day) to your wheeled bin.

-Use your small kitchen caddy to collect food waste each day and then transfer it in to your larger brown food waste bin to be collected.
+Use your small kitchen caddy to collect food waste each day and then transfer it into your larger brown food waste bin ready for collection.
+If you are taking part in the food waste for flats pilot, please transfer it to the communal bin provided.

-The delivery time for a kitchen caddy is currently 20 working days.
-Food waste collection is not available for residents with communal bins.
+The delivery time for a food waste bin or kitchen caddy is currently 10 working days.
+Food waste collection is not currently available for residents in flats with communal bins, unless you are taking part in the pilot.

 What can you put in your food waste bin?

-All your raw food and cooked food waste leftovers including:
+All your raw and cooked food waste leftovers including:

 - Teabags and coffee grounds